KokoDoko/PacmanLamp/README.md

 # Pacman Lamp
-A led lamp displaying the difficult life of Pacman
+An RBG led strip displaying the difficult life of Pacman This project uses an Adafruit Neopixel RGB Led strip and an Arduino UNO

 ## How to use
 - Get an Arduino board